Menu

 TUESDAY NIGHT….

-Scattered rain showers and thunderstorms with an associated lightning threat.
+Widely scattered rain showers and thunderstorms with an associated lighting threat.

-Rainfall, where it occurs given a 50% chance of rain, will average 0.20 inch.
+Rainfall, where it occurs given a 20% chance of rain, will average less than 0.10 inch.

 WEDNESDAY NIGHT….